zlatanpham/prompt-mcp-app/.clinerules/cline-continuous-improvement-protocol.md

 - Based on Task Review & Analysis (1.1), create a timestamped, task-referenced entry in `memory-bank/raw_reflection_log.md` detailing all learnings, difficulties (and their resolutions/learnings), and successes (and contributing factors).
 - This file serves as the initial, detailed record.
 Its entries are candidates for later consolidation.
-- The oldest entries should be pruned periodically to keep the file manageable, but only after their insights have been successfully transferred to `memory-bank/consolidated_learnings.md` and its content has been stored in a file in `memory-bank/logs/`.
+- The oldest entries should be pruned periodically to keep the file manageable, but only after their insights have been successfully transferred to `memory-bank/consolidated_learnings.md` and only after its content has been stored in a file in `memory-bank/logs/`.
 The file name should be in the format `YYYY-MM-DD-task-reflection.md` (e.g., `2023-10-01-implement-jwt-refresh.md`).
 - _Example Entry in `memory-bank/raw_reflection_log.md`:_

   ```markdown